Enforcement of Court Judgments and Orders in Singapore

 An enforcement order for seizure and sale of property (previously known as a “writ of seizure and sale authorises the bailiff to seize and sell movable property belonging to the judgment debtor to pay the judgment debt.

 Writ of Delivery

 A writ of delivery is a court order requiring the judgment debtor to deliver movable property to the judgment creditor.

 An enforcement order for possession of property (previously known as a “writ of possession is a court order usually served on a tenant by a landlord requiring the tenant to leave the premises by a certain time, enabling the landlord to repossess his property.

 Examination of Judgment Debtor

 An examination is a court order requiring the judgment debtor to attend before the court and be orally examined on whatever property he has and wheresoever situated, and the court may also order the judgment debtor to produce any books or documents in his possession that is relevant for the purposes of examination.

 Where a third party owes money to the judgment debtor (such as an employer), an enforcement order for attachment of a debt (previously known as a “garnishee order”) can be taken out so that the third party pays the money to the judgment creditor instead of the judgment debtor.

 Where the judgment debtor fails to obey a court order, the judgment creditor can apply to court to have the judgment debtor sanctioned with fine or imprisonment.
 The court also has the power to punish the judgment debtor, without an application, if the debtor’s failure to obey a court order results in a charge of contempt of court.

 Where the judgement debtor has assets situated in a foreign jurisdiction, the judgment creditor, with the assistance of a legal professional, can enforce his judgment overseas, provided that the particular legal requirements of the foreign jurisdiction are satisfied.

-Where the judgment debtor cannot pay the debts owed, the judgment creditor can apply for bankruptcy or winding-up proceedings against the debtor depending on whether the debtor is an individual or a company.
+Where the judgment debtor cannot pay the debts owed, the judgment creditor can apply for bankruptcy or winding up proceedings against the debtor depending on whether the debtor is an individual or a company.